tom-2015/rpi-ws2812-server/README.md

 Install the Visual Studio Code extension to get syntax highlighting and autocompletion when writing scripts.
 ![Demo](https://github.com/tom-2015/rpi-ws2812svr-vsix/blob/main/demo.gif)

-Search for ws2812svr extension in your Visual Studio Code IDE.
+Search for ws2812svr extension in your Visual Studio Code IDE and save file with the **.ws** extension.

 # Available commands
 Here is a list of commands you can type or send to the program.
 All commands have optional comma seperated parameters.
 The parameters must be in the correct order!